Bloom: Designing for LLM-Augmented Behavior Change Interactions: Conclusion

-We are grateful for the funding support provided by the Stanford Institute for Human-Centered Artificial Intelligence (HAI) and the Hasso Plattner Foundation, as well as the OpenAI researcher access program for providing API credits to partially support this research.
+\begin{acks} We are grateful for the funding support provided by the Stanford Institute for Human-Centered Artificial Intelligence (HAI), the Hasso Plattner Foundation, Hanwha, Wellhub, as well as the OpenAI researcher access program for providing API credits to partially support this research.
 We thank the many members of the IxD and AI4HI research groups for their continuous support and feedback on this project, and all of our friends \& family testers for catching bugs and suggesting improvements.
 We thank Michelle Lam, Lindsay Popowski, and Dulce Garcia for their assistance with participant recruitment; Ryan Louie, Ifdita Hasan, and Ankita Koodavoor for their advice on our redteaming and safety evaluation; Andrew Sung for his contributions to app development; and Carolyn Zhou for their feedback on the LLM agent architecture.
-We are also grateful to Tobias Gerstenberg, Nilam Ram, and Michael Bernstein for guidance on statistical modeling, to Elizabeth Murnane for her input on our ambient display design and validation study, and to Mary Czerwinski, Andrea Green, Omar Shaikh, and Helena Vasconcelos for thoughtful feedback on early drafts of this manuscript.
-Most importantly, we thank all of our participants, without whom this research would not have been possible.
+We are also grateful to Tobias Gerstenberg, Nilam Ram, and Michael Bernstein for guidance on statistical modeling; to Elizabeth Murnane for her input on our ambient display design and validation study; to Pedja Klasnja for his advice on post hoc power analyses; and to Mary Czerwinski, Andrea Green, Omar Shaikh, and Helena Vasconcelos for thoughtful feedback on early drafts of this manuscript.
+Most importantly, we thank all of our participants, without whom this research would not have been possible. \end{acks}